Can I Use a Personal Loan to Pay Off My Student Loans?

 In response to COVID-19, the federal government automatically placed federal student loans into forbearance and reduced interest rates to 0%.
-The program started in March and was extended to Jan.
-31, 2021.
+The program started in March 2020 and was extended through Sept.
+30, 2021.
 During this time, borrowers can still make payments on their student loans if they choose.
 Refinancing your federal student loans would cancel out this relief.

 If none of these are viable options, then a personal loan may be the right move for paying back your student loans.
 Refinancing your student loans is similar to applying for and using a personal loan for your student loan debt, so it’s important to really look into that option first.

 According to Jared Andreoli, Certified Financial Planner (CFP) and president at Simplicity Financial, refinancing is usually more favorable than a personal loan because you’ll likely be able to land a lower interest rate.